Justin19960919/Recipeee/README.md

 mongoimport -d [Database name] -c [Collections name] --type csv --file [locations of csv file] --headerline
 ```

+### Functionality

 This website that provides functionality:
-- A visitor can register to become an user (normal, paid, admin), once becoming an user, he can login or logout, and access the profile page.
+- A visitor can register to become an user (NORMAL, PAID USER, ADMIN).
+Once becoming an user, he/she can login or logout, and access the profile page.
+- - A user can see all followed users, and all liked recipes in Profile page.
-- A visitor / user can search for recipes from remote mongoDB server, and comment on recipes
+- A visitor / user can search for recipes via a search bar, and see other ppl's comments, as well as leave comments.
-- An admin user can delete any review, a user can delete his/her own review, a user cannot delete other people's reviews
+- An admin user can delete any review, a user can delete his/her own review, a user cannot delete other people's reviews.
 - A user can follow other users, and visit other user's profile page, displaying only public information.
 An admin can go to any profile, and see all information.
-- A user can star (save), like a recipe.
-The starred recipes will show up on the home page, if the user is logged in, otherwise default images are displayed.
+- A user can star (save) or like a recipe.
+The starred recipes will show up on the home page if the user is logged in, otherwise default images are displayed.
+A total of 5 starred recipes by the user will show on the home page.

-- A user can see all followed users, and all liked recipes in Profile page.
+Deploy Architecture